Joseph Ransohoff

-Dr. Joseph Ransohoff, II (July 1, 1915 – January 30, 2001) was a member of the Ransohoff family and a pioneer in the field of neurosurgery.
+Joseph Ransohoff, III (July 1, 1915 – January 30, 2001) was a member of the Ransohoff family and a pioneer in the field of neurosurgery.
 In addition to training numerous neurosurgeons, his "ingenuity in adapting advanced technologies" saved many lives and even influenced the television program Ben Casey.
 Among other innovations, he created the first intensive care unit dedicated to neurosurgery, pioneered the use of medical imaging and catheterization in the diagnosis and treatment of brain tumors, and helped define the fields of pediatric neurosurgery and neuroradiology.

 Early life and education

-Ransohoff was born to a Jewish family in Cincinnati, Ohio, son of Dr. Joseph Louis Ransohoff II, a surgeon who himself was the son of a surgeon.
+Ransohoff was born to a Jewish family in Cincinnati, Ohio, son of Joseph Louis Ransohoff II, a surgeon who himself was the son of a surgeon.
 He received his undergraduate degree from Harvard University.
 While attending Harvard he briefly considered leaving the country in order to participate in the Spanish Civil War, motivated by his lifelong socialist sympathies.
 One of Ransohoff's favorite boasts was that he was the only student in the history of Harvard to graduate on parole.
 He later received his medical degree from the University of Chicago in 1941 and went on to become a surgery instructor at the University of Cincinnati, like his father and grandfather before him.
 Three years into his residency, he was drafted into the United States Army where he was taught neurosurgery.
 During the war, Ransohoff was present at both the Battle of Normandy and the Battle of the Bulge.
 In the course of his service, he personally befriended General George S. Patton, and became a fixture in the General's close circle of associates.
 Later in the war, Ransohoff was assigned to air evacuation centers in France and Germany.